 Migration factory – 12 weeks

 These designs were walked through with the application teams and signed off.
-A Migration Runbook of execution tasks was then prepared for each Future State Design, which was handed over to the client’s outsource provider to perform the migration from on-premises to Azure.
+A Migration Runbook of execution tasks was then prepared for each Future State Design, which was handed over to the client’s outsource provider to perform the migration from on-premises to cloud.

 Through using a structured approach centred around AppScore, the timelines were significantly reduced on this time critical programme.

 The consultancy’s prescribed methodology – built around AppScore – ensured quality and assurance throughout the process resulting in minimal failed migrations.

 Overall the client saved considerable money versus the alternative approach of engaging a team of contractors to manually gather application data and execute migrations.

 Furthermore, the application data capture into AppScore was handed over to the project team implementing ServiceNow ensuring that the data had long-term value.